josh-works/josh-works.github.io/_pages/charlie-hogan-cornerstone-denver-paths.md

 I see Cornerstone signs everywhere, since I've moved to the Cheesman Park area recently, and my mouth waters at the possibility of working, in a reasonable way, to better connect your buildings (and thus the lives of the people who currently live, or will live, in Cornerstone properties) with local amenities.

-My favorite way to talk about things is while walking, either in person or separately, on the phone.
+My favorite way to talk about things is while walking, either in person or while on the phone.
 I assume you spend time in Denver, would you care to go on a walk from Cheesman park sometime?
-I live three blocks away, would love to discuss this more.
+I live three blocks away.

-connectedness has lots of implications across many domains.
-We'd start by finding ways to improve the experience of people using strollers/joggers, either as the vehicle operator, or the passenger.
+lets chat.
+I'm +12404832952, or `joshthompson@hey.com`

-Let's meet up?
+- Josh

-I'm working on a more public post, "paths around denver in which I am interested". <strike>It's not published yet but i'll update this when it's up.</strike> its live at [https://josh.works/interested-paths]({{ site.baseurl  }}{% link _posts/2024-06-15-interested-paths.md %}).
+PS: I'm working on a more public post, "paths around denver in which I am interested". <strike>It's not published yet but i'll update this when it's up.</strike> its live at [https://josh.works/interested-paths]({{ site.baseurl  }}{% link _posts/2024-06-15-interested-paths.md %}).

 ## Footnotes